-ATLANTA (January 21, 2014) — Every year, Americans happily gather at parties for Super Bowl Sunday to eat, drink and watch football history be made.
+ATLANTA (January 21, 2014) — Every year, Americans happily gather at parties for Big Game Sunday to eat, drink and watch football history be made.
 Unfortunately, aside from taking in the big game, they’re also taking in some really big calories.
-As Super Bowl viewership has grown over the years, so have Super Bowl Parties.
+As the game’s viewership has grown over the years, so have the parties surrounding them.
 In that spirit, the Calorie Control Council (CCC) decided to re-look at a sample food spread from pre-game, all the way to post game analysis time.
 The results are shocking, and the calorie counts much higher than previous years.
-Even a relatively modest consumption of Super Bowl fare, including pizza, potato chips, beef nachos and sodas adds up to more than 2,000 calories and 81 g of fat on game day — and many football fans eat more than that.
+Even a relatively modest consumption of game day fare, including pizza, potato chips, beef nachos and sodas adds up to more than 2,000 calories and 81 g of fat — and many football fans eat more than that.

-The CCC recommends pre-planning your Super Bowl event and menu to include lower calorie appetizers and beverages.
+The CCC recommends pre-planning your game day event and menu to include lower calorie appetizers and beverages.
 When it comes to recipes, it is possible to cut the calories without cutting the flavor.
 Thanks to the internet, it is so easy to find many recipes “made over” healthy, that there’s no excuse not to.

 Theresa Hedrick, a registered dietitian with the Calorie Control Council, recommends the following tips:

-Fans can check out The Skinny on Low Cal’s game day menu ideas to find a list of low-calorie recipes perfect for your Super Bowl party.
+Fans can check out The Skinny on Low Cal’s game day menu ideas to find a list of low-calorie recipes perfect for your party.